 If you have been the victim of a car accident that was not your fault, Smith Jones are on hand to help you with the rehabilitation process, access to support and to claim the maximum compensation that you may be entitled to.
-We know that being involved in a car accident (whether you were the driver or as a passenger) can have far-reaching consequences and we are here to help ease the burden and work towards putting it right.
+We know that being involved in a car accident can have far-reaching consequences and we are here to help ease the burden and work towards putting it right.

 By instructing us to act on your behalf, we will work to ensure that you receive compensation for any associated medical expenses, lost income, lost potential income and other related expenses that you incur as a result of being involved in an accident.
 We will also work to ensure that you receive the best possible care and rehabilitation for the injuries that you have sustained.

 We, of course, understand that some road accidents have tragic consequences and you may be acting on someone else’s behalf.
 If someone close to you has been the tragic victim of a fatal accident on the road or has suffered serious injuries, we can support you when making a claim on their behalf.
 We will always act in a highly sensitive and professional manner and work to obtain compensation for all expected and unexpected expenditure that you may have found yourself facing.

 Car Accident Compensation – More Information

 Car accidents are now a common occurrence, which is hardly surprising considering the number of vehicles which use Britain’s roads.
 In 2016 there were over 136,631 people injured as a result of accidents on the road (Source: gov.uk).
 However, there are some types of accident which are more common than others:

 - Head-On Collisions: these are often the worst kind of car accident, typically occurring when a vehicle crosses into the oncoming traffic and strikes another vehicle head-on.
 If both vehicles are moving at speed, the energy involved in the crash is doubled, resulting in a more severe incident with more chance of a serious injury or fatality.